fommil/fpmortals/manuscript/complete.md

 for covariant typeclasses.

 Mirroring `Apply`, `Divide` also has terse syntax for tuples.
-A softer *divide so that you may reign* approach to world domination:
+A softer *divide so that we may reign* approach to world domination:

 {lang="text"}
 ~~~~~~~~